Alarm Manager Notification Android

 - Enter

-for the Class Name.
+AlarmReceiver for the Class Name.
 Make sure that the Exported checkbox is cleared so that other apps can't invoke this broadcast receiver.

-for the Class Name.
-Make sure that the Exported checkbox is cleared so that other apps can't invoke this broadcast receiver.Android Studio creates a subclass of BroadcastReceiver
+AlarmReceiver for the Class Name.
+Make sure that the Exported checkbox is cleared so that other apps can't invoke this broadcast receiver.Android Studio creates a subclass of BroadcastReceiver with the required method, onReceive().
+Android Studio also adds the receiver to your AndroidManifest file.

-Implement the following steps in broadcast receiver's AlarmReceiver.java
+Implement the following steps in broadcast receiver's AlarmReceiver.java file:

 - Remove the entire default implementation from the

-. - Cut and paste the
+onReceive()method, including the line that raises theUnsupportedOperationException. - Cut and paste the

-.
+deliverNotification()method from theMainActivityclass to theAlarmReceiverclass and call it fromonReceive().
 You may notice some variables highlighted in red.
 You define them in the next step. - Copy the

 - Initialize the

-delivers an intent letting the app know it is time to update the remaining time in the notification.
+AlarmManager is responsible for delivering the PendingIntent at a specified interval.
+This PendingIntent delivers an intent letting the app know it is time to update the remaining time in the notification.

-Implement the following steps in MainActivity.java
+Implement the following steps in MainActivity.java, inside onCreate():

 - Create an

-.
-Pass in the context andAlarmReceiver
+IntentcallednotifyIntent.
+Pass in the context andAlarmReceiverclass.

 - Create the notify

-variable, the new notify intent, and theFLAG_UPDATE_CURRENT
+PendingIntent.
+Use the context, theNOTIFICATION_IDvariable, the new notify intent, and theFLAG_UPDATE_CURRENTflag.

 AlarmManager to deliver the broadcast every 15 minutes.
 For this task, the appropriate type of alarm is a`n inexact, repeating alarm that uses elapsed time and wakes the device up if it is asleep.
 The real-time clock is not relevant here, because you want to deliver the notification every 15 minutes.

-Implement the following steps in MainActivity.java
+Implement the following steps in MainActivity.java:

 - Initialize the